 Ice fog sinks into valleys.
 To beat it, you must drive up.
 If the forecast looks clear but you can't see the stars from your hotel, drive 20 minutes outside the city into the surrounding hills (e.g., Murphy Dome or Ester Dome).

-Because the interior is dry, chasing in Fairbanks is less about dodging massive storm fronts and more about finding a dark, elevated spot away from the city's light dome and ice fog.
-Save these locations to your GPS:
+Because the interior is comparatively dry, chasing in Fairbanks is less about outrunning large storm fronts and more about finding a safe, dark, elevated site away from city glow and ice fog.
+Save these locations, but check current access before you rely on them.

 One of the highest peaks near Fairbanks.
 It offers an unobstructed 360-degree view of the horizon.
 It gets extremely windy, so dress in heavy layers.